HardevKhandhar/goconcert-recommendation/README.md

 Features of songs that were scraped are defined as below -

-- **Danceability** - Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
+- **Danceability** - Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.

 - **Energy** - Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
-Typically, energetic tracks feel fast, loud, and noisy.
+Typically, energetic tracks feel fast, loud and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
-Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
+Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate and general entropy.

 - **Key** - The key the track is in.
 Integers map to pitches using standard Pitch Class notation.
-E.g. 0 = C, 1 = C#/Db, 2 = D, and so on.
+E.g. 0 = C, 1 = C#/Db, 2 = D and so on.

 - **Loudness** - The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typical range between -60 and 0 db.